DmarshalTU/yaml-jumper/README.md

 - Jump to YAML paths using fuzzy search (e.g., `metadata.name`)
 - Jump to YAML keys directly
 - Search for specific values in your YAML files
+- Search across all YAML files in your project
+- Edit YAML values directly from the search interface
 - Preview the content and context of each match
 - Uses Telescope UI for smooth interaction and reliable input handling
 - Works with any YAML file structure